20 Best Cities to Visit on a Cruise to Spain

 11. Córdoba

-Córdoba is another city that can be reached from the port of Malaga: the distance between Malaga cruise port and Córdoba is 164 kilometers, and it takes up to 2 hours to reach Cordoba.
+Córdoba is another city that can be reached from the port of Malaga.
+The distance between Malaga cruise port and Córdoba is 164 km, and it takes up to 2 hours to reach Cordoba.

 Mosque-Cathedral of Córdoba